 On Tuesday September 10th 2019, Tim Cook showcased the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max.
 The devices began shipping shortly afterwards.

 Apple usually has its annual launch events in September, so it was expected that this would be the same for 2020.
-However, it is currently unclear whether the coronavirus crisis will impact the launch and potentially delay the iPhone 12 release until later in the Autumn.
+However, it seems that the coronavirus crisis could have impacted the supply chain and delayed the iPhone 12 release.
+Current rumours are that it will be pushed back by one to two months, meaning we’d be seeing it around October or November this year.
+Other guesses suggest the delay could even push the date back until 2021.

 How much will the iPhone 12 cost?